Large Language Models as Automatic Annotators and Annotation Adjudicators for Fine-Grained Opinion Analysis: Related Work

-Key steps in dataset creation for building any intelligent system include data selection, guideline development, human annotation, quality estimation, and adjudication \cite{datainwild_2024}.
-With the improvement of the general ability of LLMs, they have been investigated for annotating various subjective tasks, including span annotations\cite{annot_spans_2025}, argument quality annotations\cite{argue_annot_2024} and propaganda span annotations\cite{annotate_propaganda_2024}.
-Their findings argue in favour of using LLMs as independent or additional annotators.
+\paragraph{LLMs as Annotators} Key steps in dataset creation for building any intelligent system include data selection, guideline development, human annotation, quality estimation, and adjudication \citep{datainwild_2024}.
+With the improvement of the general ability of LLMs, they have been investigated for annotating various subjective tasks, including span annotations\citep{annot_spans_2025}, argument quality annotations\citep{argue_annot_2024} and propaganda span annotations\citep{annotate_propaganda_2024}.
+In this work, we extend this line of investigation to fine-grained opinion annotation, exploring LLMs as annotators using inference-time adaptation.
+Unlike supervised approaches that require task-specific fine-tuning, our method optimises prompts rather than model weights, operating in the same training-free spirit as earlier rule-based methods \citep{qiu_opinion_2011} while leveraging the broader reasoning capabilities of modern LLMs.